gpestana/notes/talks/everyone_is_naked/README.md

 3. The why and wrap up

 This talk paints a startlingly negative picture about privacy of current P2P and decentralized networks.
-The question that I often ask myself is given the current state of affairs and open challenges, why should we bother with P2P technology at all?
+The question that I often ask myself is: given the current state of affairs and open challenges, why should we bother with P2P technology at all?
 Why don't we stick with centralized services instead?
 The more I ask this question, the clearer the reasons are: for the sake of scalability, protection against surveillance and online censorship, and because P2P systems are the only solution for online privacy.
-P2P and decentralized systems are still the best way to ensure that our privacy online is respected while ensuring that censorship does not creep up our in society, provided - and this is one of the main points of this talk - that the systems are designed and implemented with with privacy a main goal.
+P2P and decentralized systems are still the best way to ensure that our privacy online is respected while ensuring that censorship does not creep up in our society, provided - and this is one of the main points of this talk - that the systems are designed and implemented with with privacy as a main goal.

 Phillip Rogaway starts his seminal work called The Moral Character of Cryptographic Work with the following sentence: “Cryptography  rearranges